The HBCU Homecoming Experience

 Each HBCU has its own unique traditions — the Lighting of the Sign at North Carolina's Winston-Salem State University, for example.
 However, there are a number of elements of an HBCU homecoming that should be familiar to all HBCU alumni, students, and fans.

-The first signs of homecoming, visibly at least, are often the decorations that begin to go up the weekend before homecoming week.
+Decorations begin to go up the weekend before homecoming week.
 This marks the start of festivities and fills the community and campus with anticipation for the events ahead.

 The campus is alive with "strolling" fraternity members, block parties, and tons of food.
 There are many popular events to experience and enjoy.
 These include the homecoming parade, the coronation (the ceremony for the homecoming king and queen — and their court), fashion shows, step shows, and often a music festival with high-profile celebrity performers.

 By the time the football game — with its highly anticipated halftime show — starts on Saturday, the campus is packed with alumni, students, and fans.
 When not at the game, many can be found standing in lines at the food tents.
-Music, the aroma of soul food, and school pride fill the campus space as people tailgate and file into the stadium.
+Music, the aroma of food, and school pride fill the campus space as people tailgate and file into the stadium.

 How to Get Involved in HBCU Homecoming